OT Frequently Asked Questions

 How is the OTD program structured?

-The OTD program can be completed in 16 months on a part-time basis.
-Students are enrolled in 2-3 courses per trimester, allowing the OT clinician or academician to maintain their work status.
-Each trimester (except summer) is split into two seven week sessions (first session is eight weeks as the first week is new student orientation).
+The OTD program can be completed in 16 months over a period of four semesters.
+Students are enrolled in 2-3 online courses per semester, allowing the OT clinician or academician to maintain their work status.
+During terms with three classes, students are only taking two concurrently, as the term consists of one 14-week class and two 7-week classes.
 It is our aim that the student can balance life commitments and effectively engage in new learning.
 You can view the course tracks at our OTD Curriculum Page.